Is Glass Breaking a Physical or Chemical Change?

 - Design for blast resistance: In high‑risk areas, laminated glass layers interleaved with polycarbonate can stop shards from flying.

-- Educate staff: underline that broken glass is a physical hazard, not a chemical one—so cleaning protocols focus on cutting sharp edges, not neutralizing chemicals.
+- Educate staff: point out that broken glass is a physical hazard, not a chemical one—so cleaning protocols focus on cutting sharp edges, not neutralizing chemicals.

 FAQ